 ‘On the positioning of a replica of Michelangelo Pistoletto’s Struttura per parlare in piedi.
 (Structure for talking while standing) 1965–66, from the series Oggetti in meno (Minus objects), reproduction’, 2012

-The work will be accompanied by a public notice investigating the original intentions behind the work, and how subsequent negotiations with the various parties involved reflect its ambiguous doubling as furniture (for the public to lean on) and metaphor (for the politics of conversation).
-The object will become an ongoing source of friction during the consideration of space and function within discursive programming.
+The work is accompanied by a public notice investigating the original intentions behind the work, and how subsequent negotiations with the various parties involved reflect its ambiguous doubling as furniture (for the public to lean on) and metaphor (for the politics of conversation).
+The object is an ongoing source of friction during the consideration of space and function within discursive programming.

-Michelangelo Pistoletto’s work was exhibited at the Grazer Kunstverein in 1988.
+An exhibition of Michelangelo Pistoletto’s work was organized at the Grazer Kunstverein in 1988.

 Courtesy of the artists